How to Estimate Website Traffic

 Let’s say you were a nonprofit bicycle transportation advocacy group in Illinois applying for a grant to build a website with trip planning information for recreational and commuter cyclists.
 To estimate potential traffic, you might take a look at traffic to a similar bicycle advocacy website.
 This is what you would see:

 That’s some great info!
 But it’s best to take a look at at least three similar websites with varying degrees of traffic.
 Compare new websites with ones that are more established, or websites with a big social media presence to ones that do little marketing.

 Here’s an example from a similar transit advocacy organization’s website with less of a marketing presence:

 As you can see, traffic is much lower.

-However, if receiving a grant somehow depends on estimating website traffic, as in the case noted above, this exercise can help you quickly come up with some reasonably accurate figures.
-Mightybytes runs project scoping, estimating, and grant planning workshops meant to help nonprofits create a roadmap for success when embarking on a digital project.
-If you have questions, feel free to reach out to us.
+However, if a project you’re working on somehow depends on estimating website traffic, as in the case noted above, this exercise can help you quickly come up with some reasonably accurate figures.

 Using Estimated Website Traffic to Calculate Digital Emissions